ilia-luk/.dotfiles-mac/README.md

 - Custom `sync-dotfiles` script for easy updates.
 - Using `nushell` as a shell.
 - Using `kitty` as a terminal with `catppuccin` and custom tabs.
+- Using `aerospace` as a windows manager.
+- Using `sketchybar` as a bar.
 - Custom `starship` configuration with `catppuccin` and extras.
 - Custom `tmux` configuration with `catppuccin` and extras.
 - Configured `zellij` with `catppuccin`.